RedonAlla/RA.Utilities/Api/RA.Utilities.OpenApi/README.md

 ### `DocumentInfoTransformer`

 This transformer populates the top-level information of your OpenAPI document (like title, version, description, and contact info) directly from your `appsettings.json` configuration.
-It is registered via the `AddDocumentInfoTransformer()` extension method.

 **What it does:**